Floating Button

 City Developments (CDL), through its wholly-owned subsidiary, Copthorne Hotel Holdings, has completed the acquisition of Holiday Inn London - Kensington High Street for GBP280 million ($480.2 million), or GBP396,600 per room for the hotel’s 706 rooms.

-The hotel, sited on freehold land, is located just two minutes within walking distance of Kensington High Street, which is known for its upmarket boutiques, department stores, restaurants and cafes, as well as access to various historical and cultural landmarks including Kensington Palace.
+According to the hotel's website, it is one of the largest Holiday Inn hotels in Europe and was rebranded from the independent Kensington Close Hotel in December 2016.
+Situated on freehold land, the hotel is located just two minutes within walking distance of Kensington High Street, which is known for its upmarket boutiques, department stores, restaurants and cafes, as well as access to various historical and cultural landmarks, including Kensington Palace.

 The hotel is also close to Imperial College and the Museum Quarter and is a 15-minute walk from Olympia London.

-According to CDL, the hotel has achieved high occupancy rates of over 97% for the nine months to September 2025 and has consistently outperformed its competitive set in recent years.
+According to CDL, the Holiday Inn London - Kensington High Street has achieved high occupancy rates of over 97% for the nine months to September 2025 and has consistently outperformed its competitive set in recent years.

 The hotel’s revenue for the preceding 12 months exceeded GBP39 million and is expected to generate a running yield of over 6%.